The Internal Audit (IA) should provide a comprehensive review of your Anti-Money Laundering (AML) and Counter-Terrorism Financing (CTF) program

 Be sure the internal audit is focusing on the following key issues and includes these five steps when assessing your AML/CTF program and activities:

 Are findings and deficiencies addressed appropriately and timely by management?
 Does AML/CTF staff receive regular training?
 Does your AML/CTF officer have access to your board, and are AML/CTF issues reported to the board when appropriate?

 It can be difficult to attract and retain strong AML/CTF staff, especially at smaller banks.
 Therefore, consideration of the strength of your AML/CTF staff should be a vital part of your internal audit effort.
 Look for backlogs in suspicious activity monitoring and reporting.
-Review the quality of investigations, suspicious activity reports and other issues.
+Review the quality of investigations, suspicious activity reports, and other issues.
 Take a close look at your AML/CTF training program—is it keeping up with the evolving AML/CTF landscape and tailored to your risk environment, or is it generic?

 Evaluating the risk assessment can be one of the most difficult parts of your internal audit because there is limited formal regulatory guidance and a heavy reliance on industry practices in this area.
 Regulators are increasingly focused on whether your risk assessment adequately addresses and quantifies your unique risk profile.
 Be sure that your risk assessment covers your products, services, customers and geographies, as well as how each contributes to your overall AML/CTF risk exposure.
 Don’t just look at the reasonableness of the ratings, dig into the details of the methodology—and make sure it’s documented.
 Do the statistics and data analysis support the results?
 And has the data been validated for completeness and accuracy, and is this validation documented?
 For more complex financial institutions, risk assessments should be conducted at the subsidiary or business line level, and then consolidated across the enterprise.

 There are typically three models within the AML/CTF area, including suspicious activity monitoring, customer risk scoring and sanctions screening.
 Review and evaluate the process and system owners, roles and responsibilities, change management procedures, user access controls, management’s initial and ongoing validation of both data integrity and model assumptions, and independent model validations.
 Additionally, internal audit should play an appropriate role in implementation and user acceptance testing within your organisation.

 Understanding your customers and how they relate to your products and services is vital to an effective AML/CTF function.
 Your internal audit should take a close look at CDD and EDD practices as part of the approach.

 The following customers and business areas deserve special attention:

-- non-resident aliens, foreign nationals and politically exposed persons
+- Non-resident aliens, foreign nationals and politically exposed persons.

-- foreign correspondent banks
+- Foreign correspondent banks.

-- money service businesses
+- Money service businesses.

-- online and mobile banking operations
+- Online and mobile banking operations.

 CDD activities should include a risk-based collection of customer information, which may include beneficial ownership so that you “know your customer,” as well as ongoing monitoring of customer risk.
 EDD activities should provide for periodic reviews of higher-risk customers to update information, conduct screenings and review aggregate transactional activity for reasonableness.
 EDD procedures should be tailored for the aforementioned business types if they are part of your customer base.